 Inset (or Recessed) Plinth

 Skirting in a kitchen is slightly different from a plinth as it sits on the outside of the base cabinets and usually has some decorative detail.
-Skirting is more common in traditional and in-frame style kitchens.
-It gives a stronger and grander look.
+It is more common in traditional and in-frame style kitchens and gives a stronger and grander look.

 Do Kitchens Need To Have Cornice, Pelmet and Plinth?

 You do not have to have cornice or pelmet fitted to your kitchen.
 They are primarily decorative, so are not needed for any structural reason.

 It is very common that modern kitchens won’t have any cornice or pelmet fitted.
 It gives a more streamlined and clean look, which suits certain kitchen styles.

 It’s all down to personal preference and design taste.